RoBorregos/home/README.md

 ![home-2](https://github.com/RoBorregos/home/assets/25570636/ea6f9551-27c7-4b4e-8fcb-8733a6eb7284)

 ## Docker Development
 The project uses Docker for easier development within ROS and CUDA/Jetson compatibility.
-Both this main engine repository and each area's contain a `docker` folder with dockerfiles and a Makefile for easier image and container creation.
+Both this main engine repository and each area's contain a `docker` folder with dockerfiles and a Makefile for easier image and container creation and modification.
 ### Requirements

 - [Docker Engine](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)